-Stepper motor terminal, 24 V{DC}, 2.8 A, 2 analog inputs 0 - 10V
+Stepper motor terminal, 24 V{DC}, 1.5 A

-The EL7031-0030 EtherCAT Terminal is intended for the direct connection of different small stepper motors.
+The EL7031 EtherCAT Terminal is intended for the direct connection of different small stepper motors.
 The slimline PWM output stages for two motor coils are located in the EtherCAT Terminal together with two inputs for limit switches.
-The EL7031-0030 can be adjusted to the motor and the application by changing just a few parameters.
+The EL7031 can be adjusted to the motor and the application by changing just a few parameters.
 64-fold micro-stepping ensures particularly quiet and precise motor operation.
-The terminal also provide 2 additional inputs 0 - 10 V.